 Apart from image quality (which is DeskRT quality for GUI data and video/vp8 quality for fast moving natural images) and audio quality, some effects of the graphical user system will be disabled if needed in order to keep the bandwidth requirement low.

 - Show remote cursor: Determines whether AnyDesk renders the remote users cursor.
 This enables the user on the remote side to point you something.

 - Show move/size-helper: For slow internet connections, moving or resizing windows can get too slow for fluent work.
 Check this option so AnyDesk immediately shows the position of the remote window by overlaying a purple transparent rectangle.

 Permission set the sessions interaction with the user of the remote device.

 - Transmit sound: Choose whether to receive the remote sound given that the remote client has transmission enabled.

 - Control mouse and keyboard: Select this option if you only want to view the remote image and do not want to interfere with the remote user by accident.

-- Block users input: Here, you can lock the keyboard and mouse of the remote machine.
-This is useful for remote supporters who want to prevent erroneous interactions of the remote user with the support session.
-This option is only available if AnyDesk is installed or running with administrative privileges on the remote machine.
+- Block users input: Lock keyboard and mouse on the remote device.
+Useful to prevent interactions of the remote user with the session.
+Available if AnyDesk is installed or running with administrative privileges on the remote device.